hellociel/100-days-of-code/log.md

 **Thoughts:**

 - After this project is done, I would love to revisit my code to condense it.
 It seems a bit too redundant right now.

+### Day 20: May 31, 2020

+**Today's Progress**:

+- Learned about mongoDB today.
+- Worked on my personal project.

+**Thoughts:**

+- Today I realized everyone has different definition of "understanding".
+I'm currently working on a lot of things at once and I'm hoping to focus on one thing.
+To finish my airbnb project by this week and have it running on my personal website I will make from a template.
+  Keep being motivated and keep working hard.
+Only I know how hard I'm working! :)